 - Execute the fetch - This code sends an executeFetchRequest: message to the object context, passing the request object.
 The entities returned from the object context are stored in an NSMutableArray, which is a collection that is mutable, or changeable.

 Creating New Entities

-In this message call, you pass the class of the entity you want to create, as well as a reference to the object context with which the new entity is to be associated.
+In this code, you pass the class of the entity you want to create, as well as a reference to the object context the new entity is to be associated with.

 Deleting a Core Data entity is pretty straightforward.
-All you have to do is send the object context a deleteObject: message, passing the entity to be deleted as shown in Figure 10.
+All you have to do is call the object context's a deleteObject: method, passing the entity to be deleted as shown in Figure 9.

 Passing the deleteObject: message doesn't immediately delete the entity from the data store—it simply marks the entity for deletion.
 Entities that are marked for deletion are physically removed from the data store the next time the object context is asked to save changes to entities.